 Throughout the 1970s, the Santa Cruz River flowed year-round through the Santa Fe Ranch; the Santa Cruz was then bordered by hundreds of enormous Cottonwood trees.
 Due to various partnerships and agreements between the Mexican and U.S federal governments, the Santa Cruz River, which once ran fiercely through Santa Cruz and other counties, now stands seemingly empty for most of the year.
 Do not be fooled however: despite excessive damming and overuse, the river is alive and well far under ground; the riparian corridor (the river bed and the land around it) is an oasis of plenty to the hundreds and hundreds of birds that follow its path north each year.
 Sadly, however, aside from the few that the SF Ranch members have managed to preserve, the giant Cottonwood trees of our past are nearly gone.

-Here at the Santa Fe Ranch we believe that history and our natural surroundings best teach us how to live on and with Mother Earth.
+Here at the Santa Fe Ranch we believe that history and our natural surroundings teach us how to live.
 The Santa Fe Ranch Foundation members and associates are stewards of this land, and we are committed to preserving and conserving its natural beauty and life.
-To that end, we actively seek ways in which we can share with our neighbors and our children the opportunity to experience this wonderful, magical land first-hand and to understand that we are all an integral part of it.
+To that end, we actively seek ways in which we can share with our community the opportunity to experience this wonderful, magical land first-hand and to understand that we are all an integral part of it.